MicrosoftDocs/azure-docs/articles/virtual-desktop/security-guide.md

 ### Enable Microsoft Defender for Cloud

-We recommend you enable Microsoft Defender for Cloud Standard for subscriptions, virtual machines, key vaults, and storage accounts.
+We recommend enabling Microsoft Defender for Cloud's enhanced security features to:

-With Microsoft Defender for Cloud Standard, you can:

-* Manage vulnerabilities.
+- Manage vulnerabilities.
-* Assess compliance with common frameworks like PCI.
+- Assess compliance with common frameworks like PCI.
-* Strengthen the overall security of your environment.
+- Strengthen the overall security of your environment.

-To learn more, see [Onboard your Azure subscription to Defender for Cloud Standard](../security-center/security-center-get-started.md).
+To learn more, see [Enable enhanced security features](../security-center/enable-enhanced-security.md).

 ### Improve your Secure Score